1FarZ1/Just-Memorize/README.md

 - main focus is  the game logic and the state management in this app rather then the UI
 - Settings is not implemented yet
+- Can Add Theming , Timer , Levels ...  on The Future

 ## Getting Started